Terenceyuyue/varFEM/README.md

   - **For 2-D and 3-D linear elements, only slight changes of 1-D problems are needed since they can be regarded as 1-D problems.**
     See the document for details.

-  - For higher order elements, linear elements are used to approixmate the error equation Ae = r.
-Generally speaking, the errors of linear elements are upper bounds of the ones of higher order elements.
-In order to achieve the required convergence accuracy, large numbers of loops of error correction should be carried out, which, however, can be greatly reduced by using multigrid method.
-Moreover, the data structure of linear elements is simpler and the corresponding computational cost is relatively small.
-This is the reason why we use linear elements for error correction.
+  - For higher order elements, linear elements are used to approixmate the error equation Ae = r on coarse meshes.
 In this way, only one more transfer process from P1 to P2 or P3 is needed.
 See P1toP2 and P1toP3 in mg function in iFEM.